 ● email@example.com - Automatically generated profile by wifi-menu Loaded: loaded (/firstname.lastname@example.org; enabled; vendor preset: disabled) Active: failed (Result: exit-code) since Sun 2017-03-12 12:25:25 IST; 1min 40s ago Docs: man:netctl.profile(5) Process: 390 ExecStart=/usr/lib/network/network start %I (code=exited, status=1/FAILURE) Main PID: 390 (code=exited, status=1/FAILURE) Mar 12 12:25:24 sk systemd: Starting Automatically generated profile by wifi-menu...
 Mar 12 12:25:25 sk network: Starting network profile 'wlp9s0sktab'...
 Mar 12 12:25:25 sk network: The interface of network profile 'wlp9s0sktab' is already up Mar 12 12:25:25 sk systemd: email@example.com: Main process exited, code=exited, status=1/FAILURE Mar 12 12:25:25 sk systemd: Failed to start Automatically generated profile by wifi-menu.
 Mar 12 12:25:25 sk systemd: firstname.lastname@example.org: Unit entered failed state.
 Mar 12 12:25:25 sk systemd: email@example.com: Failed with result 'exit-code'.While searching through Arch Wiki, someone has pointed out that we shouldn't hypen (-) in network profile name.
 So, Have deleted the existing network profile as shown below.

 I have no idea what I have misconfigured in the network settings.
-After digging little bit into Arch linux forums, I found that systemd causes this problem.
-I was testing and configuring a local DHCP server, so I had enabled dhcpcd.service in systemd.
-This was the reason why my wifi hotspot refused to work.
+After digging a little bit in the Arch Linux forums, I found that systemd causes this problem.
+I was testing and configuring a local DHCP server, so I had enabled dhcpcd.service.
+This is why my wifi hotspot didn't work.
 If you ever encountered this problem, just follow these steps given below to fix it.

 Disable dhcpcd.service using command: